 The two things most mass shooters have in common is they are boys, and they come from fatherless homes or a broken relationship with the father.
 If you are a woman reading this, you might be thinking, “Those sorry men.
 They just need to get their stuff together.”

 Perhaps you blame it on the usual suspects-guns, mental illness, or politicians.
 Yes, they are part of the problem, but I would ask you to expand your thinking.

-In this post, we will explore the ways women can help with school safety.
+In this post, we will explore the ways women can help reverse school violence.
 You will be surprised how your actions can make a difference long term just by your choices.

-Who or What is to Blame for the Lack of School Safety?
+Who or What is to Blame for School Violence?

 We already have an enormous amount of laws about guns to make people behave, yet shooters don’t care.
 Frankly, I don’t think the genie is going back in the bottle unless we change our values as a society.
 The gun doesn’t shoot, it is the shooter and his moral compass.

 The real problem with school violence is the moral shift in our country.
 Frankly, we lack morals and values as a society.
 I have observed this decline slowly in the classroom as a teacher and in our culture over the last thirty years.
 (In my research, I found it’s actually been going on longer than thirty years.)

 In order to look at this gradual shift, it is important to go back and review the legislation and social issues that have changed in the last sixty years.